-In simple terms, benefits are what the business realises and experiences as a result of the changes that were implemented by an effective transformation.
+In simple terms, business benefits (or ‘benefits‘ for short) are what the business realises and experiences as a result of the changes that were implemented by an effective transformation.
 On the other hand, Value is the benefit the Customer will be able to experience, and what they are willing to pay for.
 This is the important distinction.

 In this post, you will learn what are Business Benefits, what are business values, and why focusing on Value can be detrimental for your transformation.

 Value is mostly a marketing concept, and the difference between the two can be easily understood better by a simple example:

 Let’s look at this iPod.
 On one hand, we have a label that states a 1 GB storage capacity.
 This is a great feature, staff – namely your project and product staff thing that’s great, after all, that’s what they had been working on to deliver.
 But, here’s the catch – it’s not something that the Customer can relate to (especially a non tech-savvy Customer), and definitely not one they are willing to pay for (that’s the key!).

 Instead of mentioning the storage capacity, explain to your Customer how having this feature will allow them to enjoy 1,000 songs in their pocket.
 From a marketing point of view, your Customer is more likely to respond positively if you give Value to a certain feature.